 Sectors of Development

-Whether it’s the transportation and sustainable mobility, information technology or life sciences, you can find out which fast-growing industries and markets are good sectors for starting a business in Montreal.
+Whether it’s a transportation and sustainable mobility, information technology, or life sciences, you can find out which fast-growing industries and markets are good sectors for starting a business in Montreal.
 The many real estate projects under development in Montreal represent an exceptional opportunity to plan the city of tomorrow.
 The City of Montreal intends to play an important role, in particular by: